syncfusion-content/xamarin-docs/Xamarin/Accordion/BindableLayout.md

 ![Xamarin Forms Accordion with Bimdable Layout](accordion_images/xamarin-forms-accordion.png)

-You can download the entire source of this demo from [here](https://github.com/SyncfusionExamples/Xamarin-Populate-Accordion-Items-using-Bindable-Layout).
+You can download the entire source of this demo [here](https://github.com/SyncfusionExamples/Xamarin-Populate-Accordion-Items-using-Bindable-Layout).